 The three main types of connectors on a flight controller are

-Plastic JST connectors are less durable although they allow you to connect/disconnect wires more easily.
-Solder pads are more robust, but you can run into risk of tearing them out when stressed or overheated when soldering.
-Through holes are flexible as it gives you the option of direct soldering or using header pins.
+Plastic connectors are less durable but convenient to use, while solder pads are more robust but requires soldering.
+Through holes give you the option of direct soldering or using header pins.

-Learn about how to wire FPV setup to reduce noise.
+Learn about how to wire analogue FPV setup for best result.

 Soft Mounting